 The Credentials of an Apostle

-6 Moreover, working together with Him, we also plead with you not to receive the grace of God in vain.
-2 For He says, “In a favorable time I heard you, and in a day of salvation I helped you.”1 Behold, now is the favorable time; behold, now is the day of salvation!
-3 We give no offense to anyone in anything, lest our ministry should be discredited.
-4 Rather, in every way we commend ourselves as ministers of God: in much endurance, in tribulations, in hardships, in distresses, 5 in beatings, in imprisonments, in tumults, in labors, in sleeplessness, in hunger;2 6 in purity, in knowledge, in longsuffering, in kindness, in the Holy Spirit, in sincere love, 7 in the word of truth, in the power of God; by the weapons of righteousness in the right hand and the left, 8 by glory and dishonor, by evil report and good report; as deceivers, yet true; 9 as unknown, yet well known; as dying, and behold, we live; as scourged, yet not executed; 10 as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, yet possessing all things.
+6 Moreover, as those who co-labor with him, we also plead with you not to receive the grace of God in vain.
+2 For he says, “In a favorable time I heard you, and in a day of salvation I have brought you help.”1 Behold, now is the favorable time; behold, now is the day of salvation!
+3 We give to no one an occasion for finding fault, that our2 ministry might not be discredited.
+4 Rather, in every way we commend ourselves as servants of God: in deep2 endurance, in afflictions, in hardships, in distresses, 5 in beatings, in imprisonments, in uprisings, in labors, in sleeplessness, and in frequent hunger;3 6 in purity, in knowledge, in longsuffering, in kindness, in the Holy Spirit, in sincere love, 7 in the word of truth, and in the power of God; by the weapons of righteousness in the right hand and the left, 8 by glory and dishonor, by evil report and good report; as deceivers, yet true; 9 as unknown, yet well known; as dying, yet behold, we live; as scourged, yet not executed; 10 as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, yet possessing everything.

 11 O Corinthians!
-Our mouth has spoken freely to you,3 our heart is opened wide.
-12 You are not restrained by4 us, but you are restrained in your own affections.
-13 Now in a fair5 exchange (I speak as to children), you also should open wide to us!
-14 Do not become unequally yoked with unbelievers.
-For what partnership has righteousness with lawlessness, and what fellowship has light with darkness?
-15 And what harmony has Christ with Belial, or what portion does a believer share with an unbeliever?
-16 And what agreement has the temple of God with idols?
-For we are the temple of the living God.
+Our mouth has spoken freely to you,5 our heart is opened wide.
+12 You are not restrained by us, but you are indeed restrained in your own affections.
+13 Now in a fair exchange (I speak as to children), you also should open wide to us!

 - Is.
 49:8